Medically reviewed by Drugs.com. Last updated on Jul 22, 2020.

 Neuromuscular & skeletal: Weakness

-Ocular: Nystagmus (≤2%), blurred vision, cycloplegia, increased intraocular pressure, mydriasis
+Ophthalmic: Nystagmus (≤2%), blurred vision, cycloplegia, increased intraocular pressure, mydriasis

 Respiratory: Nasal congestion (30%), sinusitis (15%), upper respiratory tract infection (15%), bronchial secretion (thickening; ≤2%), nasal dryness (≤2%), pneumonia (≤2%)

-<1% (Limited to important or life-threatening): Arrhythmias, hypertension, hypotension, malignant hyperthermia, seizure
+<1%, postmarketing, and/or case reports: Arrhythmias, hypertension, hypotension, malignant hyperthermia, seizure

 Concerns related to adverse effects: